Frequency modulation: Sinusoidal baseband signal

-where the amplitude $A_m\,$ of the modulating sinusoid is represented in the peak deviation $f_\Delta = K_f A_m$ (see frequency deviation).
+where the amplitude $A_\mathrm{m}$ of the modulating sinusoid is represented in the peak deviation $f_\Delta = K_f A_\mathrm{m}$ (see frequency deviation).

 The harmonic distribution of a sine wave carrier modulated by such a sinusoidal signal can be represented with Bessel functions; this provides the basis for a mathematical understanding of frequency modulation in the frequency domain.

 Modulation index

 As in other modulation systems, the modulation index indicates by how much the modulated variable varies around its unmodulated level.
 It relates to variations in the carrier frequency: